Swansea business owner said he had 'an atomic bomb and a knife' during arrest, police say

 An O'Fallon man is facing multiple charges after police say he threatened an officer and saying he was armed with a knife and an atomic bomb while being arrested.

-Fazil M. Imdad, 47, of O'Fallon was arrested on June 18 in Swansea at Signarama, a franchise store he owns.
+Fazil M. Imdad, 47, was arrested on June 18 in Swansea at Signarama, a franchise store he owns.
 He is charged with threatening a public official, aggravated battery against a police officer, and two counts of resisting arrest.

 According to a search warrant affidavit, Imdad called a police dispatcher on June 17 and asked her to confirm a police officer's home address in Columbia.
 That officer, Tim Birckhead, had apparently pulled over Imdad earlier in 2018.
 Imdad was subsequently charged with driving under the influence and driving on a revoked license.